-- Great Earning Rate on Travel and Dining.
-This card offers an excellent earning rate on travel and dining purchases: 3 Ultimate Rewards points per $1 spent, which equates to a 4.5% return on travel and dining spending when you redeem points for travel.
+- Great Earning Rate on Most Travel and Dining.
+This card offers an excellent earning rate on most travel and dining purchases: 3 Ultimate Rewards points per $1 spent, which equates to a 4.5% return on travel and dining spending when you redeem points for travel.
+Air travel purchases made through Chase Travel earn 5 total points per $1 spent.
+And hotel and car rental purchases made through Chase Travel earn 10 total points per $1 spent.
 By comparison, Citi Prestige offers 3 points per $1 spent on air travel and hotels, but not on dining, which can be a hefty expense for frequent travelers.

 - 1-to-1 Point Transfer Can Further Boost Point Values and Increases Flexibility.
 Chase Sapphire Reserve’s 1-to-1 point transfer arrangement with approximately a dozen popular travel loyalty programs is a powerful asset for savvy travelers seeking to maximize the value of their Ultimate Rewards points.
 By strategically transferring points to loyalty programs with which you already have free membership, you can boost the value of your Ultimate Rewards points to well over $0.02 apiece, depending on the dollar cost of the flights or hotel nights for which you redeem them.

-- Annual Travel Credit Nearly Pays for the Annual Fee.
-This card’s $300 annual travel credit offsets nearly 70% of its annual fee when fully utilized, assuming no authorized users.
+- Annual Travel Credit Offsets More than Half the Annual Fee.
+This card’s $300 annual travel credit offsets more than half of its annual fee when fully utilized, assuming no authorized users.
 If you travel often, it’s a virtual certainty that you’ll find at least $300 in incidental expenses to claim.
 Few other cards are as generous on this measure – Citi Prestige’s travel credit amounts to $250, for example.

 - Airport Lounge Access Benefit Is Broad and Valuable.
 This card allows complimentary cardholder access to more than 1,000 airport lounge locations worldwide.
 If you find yourself with a couple hours to kill in a major airport, chances are high that you’ll find a participating lounge nearby.
 This benefit is worth $399 per year, relative to the cost of a full Priority Pass membership.
 Many competing cards offer access to far fewer lounges – for example, Delta Reserve® Credit Card from American Express covers roughly 50 Delta Sky Club lounges, mostly in the United States.